 City still lead the way at a best of 9/4, with Chelsea 3/1 and United 6/1.
-Arsenal remain ahead of United in the betting at 5/1, after they too came from behind but just for a point at West Brom.
+Arsenal remain ahead of United in the betting with every firm at a general 5/1 and a best of 11/2 with Coral, after they too came from behind but just for a point at West Brom.

 Spurs remain sixth in the betting but are out to 14/1 after they fell victims of the weekend's biggest upset, losing 3-0 at home to West Ham.
-Liverpool made no such mistake against Crystal Palace and are 7/1.
+Liverpool made no such mistake against Crystal Palace and are 8/1 generally.

-Cardiff are 5/2 chances after they lost at home to Newcastle, while Sky Bet also quote 5/2 about Hull following their 0-0 draw with Aston Villa.
+Cardiff are general 5/2 chances after they lost at home to Newcastle, while Sky Bet quote 5/2 about Hull after they drew 0-0 with Aston Villa.